-CCC provides academic institutions - including librarians, faculty and staff, administrators, print services, and campus bookstores - with the most convenient way to get permission from thousands of rightsholders to share information with students, colleagues, alumni, the media, and more.
+Copyright compliance solutions from CCC provide academic institutions of higher education with the most convenient way to get permission from thousands of rightsholders to share information with students, colleagues, alumni, the media, and more.

-For online permission to use content from thousands of rightsholders for a variety of needs including e-reserves, learning management system postings, interlibrary loan, document delivery, print and electronic course packs, classroom handouts, distance education, and administrative uses, please visit CCC's Marketplace website at marketplace.copyright.com.
+For permission to use content on a pay-per-use basis, please visit CCC Marketplace (marketplace.copyright.com).
 You can also request article reprints and ePrints on the site.